Lyndhurst (Vic.)

 Table Chart PROFILE FAQ

-Lyndhurst is characterized by a predominantly suburban housing profile
+Lyndhurst is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lyndhurst's dwelling structures, as per the latest Census, consisted of 95.2% houses and 4.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Lyndhurst stood at 10.8%, with 69.0% of dwellings mortgaged and 20.2% rented.
-The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was $430.
-Compared nationally, Lyndhurst's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Lyndhurst's dwelling structure, as recorded in the latest Census, consisted of 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Lyndhurst was at 10.8%, with the rest of dwellings either mortgaged (69.0%) or rented (20.2%).
+The median monthly mortgage repayment in the area was $2,167, above Melbourne metro's average of $2,000.
+The median weekly rent figure was recorded at $430, compared to Melbourne metro's $390.
+Nationally, Lyndhurst's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing